 Brewing matcha tea the Japanese way involves a few simple tea tools.
-First, you'll need a wide-brimmed bowl.
+First, you'll need a wide-brimmed bowl knwon as a chawan.
 You can invest in a beautiful matcha tea cup or tea bowl or simply use a large café-au-lait style mug or a small soup bowl.
 Part of traditional Japanese tea ceremonies is to enjoy the tools used in the tea making process, so make sure to select tools that feel good in your hands and add to the experience.

 Next, you'll need a bamboo whisk, known in Japanese as a chasen.
 You can find these at online retailers such as Amazon or at your local tea shop.
 Lastly, you'll need a fine mesh tea strainer.